-I'm halfway through David Brin's GLORY SEASON, a sort of gender ambitopia.
-It's set on Stratos, a world that's three-fourths women, where sex is seasonal (and largely ignored), where large clans of clone-sisters dominate politics and economics, stifling innovation.
+I'm halfway through David Brin's Glory Season, a sort of gender ambitopia.
+It's set on Stratos, a peaceful world that's three-fourths women, where sex is seasonal (and largely downplayed), where large clans of clone-sisters dominate politics and economics, stifling innovation.
 It's a leisurely tale... like the society he describes.
-Our hero, Maia, is curious about sex yet completely flustered when she confronts real sexual advances; she assumes men are another, simpler species; she avoids intimacy with anyone but her sister, since genes are what matter; she has a weak sense of self and weaker ambitions.
+Our hero, Maia, is curious about sex yet flustered when she faces sexual advances; she assumes men are simpler, more animal; she avoids intimacy with anyone but her sister, since genes are what matter; she has a weak sense of self, and weaker ambitions.
 Takes a hundred pages for me to realize she's probably meant to seem alien to the average reader: a poster child for the damage bio- and social engineering can do.
-But I was raised in a feminist family, with all sisters; to me, Maia's quirks are so familiar, they're nearly invisible.
+But I was raised in a feminist family surrounded by sisters; to me, Maia's quirks are so familiar, they're nearly invisible.

-I find the book strangely educational, in a way "realistic" novels aren't--Brin's built, as an Einsteinian thought-experiment, the cultural and biological result of the antisexual feminism I was taught, carried to its logical extreme.
-We'll see if Brin's relentlessly logical mind can find a way for Maia to learn love and fun and passion in a society that doesn't much care...
+I find the book more educational tham mainstream "realism"--Brin's built, as an Einsteinian thought-experiment, the result of the antisexual brand of feminism my mom pushed, carried to its logical extreme: men as a suspect minority, peace as the ultimate value--above justice, progress or fun.
+We'll see if Brin's relentlessly logical mind can find a way for Maia to learn love and happiness and self-actualization in a society that doesn't much care...

-As I read, I can feel my anima Silky peering over my shoulder from the unconscious at the pages.
+As I read, I can feel my anima Silky peering from the dreamworld over my shoulder at the pages.
 She keeps muttering "But Maia... can't you tell a remarkable person when you meet one?
 Make friends with that girl!
 And what do things taste like, where are the colors, isn't anything pretty?
 And tell me who's cute!
 You don't really have an estrus cycle, you're just brainwashed!
 And if men scare you, try women!
-Find SOMEONE to hold you and pet you..."
-But Maia, on the page, doesn't listen.
+Find SOMEONE to hold you and pet you, it's GREAT..."

-I'm on Stratos.
-I'm standing on a stage, lit bright--an oasis of light in darkness.
-I can't see the audience, though I sense them.
+I'm in a theater on Stratos, standing a bright-lit stage--an oasis of light in darkness.
+I can't see the audience, though I sense it's there--and big.